 The delivery of the desks and tables for teachers was an occasion to celebrate!
 The furniture makes a significant improvement in the learning environment and there were many smiles of appreciation and joy when it was delivered.
 The principal, Mrs. Maposo, was grateful for the items and said it will further encourage the students and staff to perform well.
 “Even better results will now be achieved”, she said.

 The presence of better furniture should facilitate improved learning and encourage students to come to school knowing they will have a proper place to sit and work.

 Global Ministries welcomes gifts to support the continuation of this project and extends thanks to all those who have participated in the realization of these pieces of furniture for students and teachers.

 In previous years, the main goal of the project was to purchase new furniture for schools of Lesotho Evangelical Church in Southern Africa (LECSA) which did not have student desks, tables, or teacher’s desks.
 However, this year the project has been focusing on refurbishing and redistributing broken student desks to schools that do not have any or enough furniture.
 This change has proven considerably more cost effective, while also being more sustainable by reusing materials.

 For various reasons, some of the LECSA schools have an excess of old desks in storage.
 In many cases, desks are broken or missing parts.
 Although this furniture is not in use, it is often made with strong materials that make refurbishment possible and is sturdier than some new furniture being built.

 Two schools offered their extra furniture that was required repair for this project (a total of 57 desks).
-Students at the LECSA vocational training program refurbished desks and redistributed them to three different schools.
+Through professionals in the community, the Education Office hired several individuals to help refurbish desks, which were redistributed to three different schools once fixed.
 The LECSA Education Office is identifying more schools with broken furniture to continue this project and provide more desks for young students.
 The LECSA also purchased seven new chalkboards for each classroom of a new primary school.